The Nominating Committee

 Reed spent 32 years in the chemicals and plastics industry before coming to Holy Orders, in both the United States and Europe, and two years in the U.S. Army.
 He and his wife Nancy make their home in Jacksonville.
 They have three children and seven grandchildren scattered around the U.S.

 Fr.
 Freeman has taught in both secular colleges and in the diocesan Deacon School, and is delighted to serve the Nominating Committee.
-He is currently at St. Paul’s Episcopal Church at Federal Point.
+He is currently at St. James Episcopal Church in Lake City.